usaid-cs/yesterday-i-learned/random.md

 - Thailand scores [4 out of the world's top 10 most delicious foods](https://web.archive.org/web/20121108073329/http://www.cnngo.com:80/explorations/eat/readers-choice-worlds-50-most-delicious-foods-012321?page=0,2).
 - Facebook's Nigerian offer to free Internet access is [actually just Facebook plus a limited list of sites](https://www.youtube.com/watch?v=ODeImrQs3ME), which disobeys net neutrality.
 - Cell towers work in disasters because [they have backup batteries](https://www.cbc.ca/news/politics/cellphones-emergencies-batteries-tornado-1.4844158).
 They only last for a few hours, but they do have backups.
-- "You know what they call alternative medicine that works?
-Medicine." - Tim Minchin
 - [Rodeo clowns](https://en.wikipedia.org/wiki/Rodeo_clown) are also known as rodeo protection athletes.
 - "Like they say: People use statistics like a drunk man uses a lamp post - for support, not enlightenment"
 - The name Coralie means, well, "Coral".